TikTok: Competition with other platforms

 Although the size of its user base falls short of that of Facebook, Instagram, or YouTube, TikTok reached 1 billion active monthly users faster than any of them.
 Competition from TikTok prompted Instagram, which is owned by Facebook, to spend $120 million as of 2022 to entice more content creators to its Reels service, although engagement level remained low.
 Snapchat had likewise paid out $250 million in 2021 to its creators.
 Many platforms and services, including YouTube Shorts, began to imitate TikTok's format and recommendation page.
 Those changes caused a backlash from users of Instagram, Spotify, and Twitter.

-In March 2022, The Washington Post reported that Facebook's owner Meta Platforms paid Targeted Victory—a consulting firm backed by supporters of the U.S. Republican Party—to coordinate lobbying and media campaigns against TikTok and portray it as "a danger to American children and society".
+In March 2022, The Washington Post reported that Facebook's owner Meta Platforms paid Targeted Victory—a consulting firm backed by supporters of the US Republican Party—to coordinate lobbying and media campaigns against TikTok and portray it as "a danger to American children and society".
 Its efforts included asking local reporters to serve as "back channels" of anti-TikTok messages, writing opinion articles and letters to the editor, including one in the name of a concerned parent, amplifying stories about TikTok trends, such as "devious licks" and "Slap a Teacher", that actually originated on Facebook, and promoting Facebook's own corporate initiatives.
 Ties to Meta were not disclosed to the other parties involved.
 Targeted Victory said that it is "proud of the work".
 A Meta spokesperson said that all platforms, including TikTok, should face scrutiny.

-The Wall Street Journal reported that Silicon Valley executives met with U.S. lawmakers to build an "anti-China alliance" before TikTok CEO's congressional hearing in March 2023.
+The Wall Street Journal reported that Silicon Valley executives met with US lawmakers to build an "anti-China alliance" before TikTok CEO's congressional hearing in March 2023.

 TikTok Notes

 In April 2024, TikTok users started receiving notifications that their current and future picture posts would be shown on a new app called TikTok Notes.
-The app is not released yet; however, TikTok confirmed it is being worked on.
-TikTok Notes will be a direct competitor to Instagram for photo sharing.
-Jasmine Enberg, a principal social media analyst at eMarketer, observes that launching Notes as a separate app, instead of as a new feature in TikTok, may be done in response to regulatory and consumer scrutiny.
+The app was not released yet; however, TikTok confirmed it was being worked on.
+TikTok Notes was a direct competitor to Instagram for photo sharing.
+Jasmine Enberg, a principal social media analyst at eMarketer, observes that launching Notes as a separate app, instead of as a new feature in TikTok, may have been done in response to regulatory and consumer scrutiny.
 On 18 April 2024, Notes first released to users in Canada and Australia for limited testing.
 On 1 April 2025, it was announced that Notes would be shut down on 8 May.
-It went defunct on May 8, 2025.
+It went defunct on 8 May 2025.